U.S. flag

 NRC#: 1377238

-On August 25 at 9:45 AM, the EPA was notified by the National Response Center of an incident involving an aboveground storage tank (AST) containing sour naphtha catching fire at the Marathon Petroleum facility in Garyville, St. John the Baptist Parish, Louisiana (see attached NRC Report #1377238).
-According to Marathon Petroleum, the AST containing sour naptha has a total tank capacity of 150,000 barrels.
-The fire from the AST containing sour naptha spread to an adjacent AST which contains 300,000 barrels of diesel.
-There are several other tanks containing fuel oil, light cycle oil, and sour gas oil adjacent to the compromised ASTs.
-The compromised ASTs are about 0.5 miles away from the Mississippi River.
-Marathon Petroleum and fire crews from neighboring facilities are actively fighting the fire with water and non-PFAS containing foam.
-The compromised ASTs have secondary containment designed to accommodate 110% of the tank capacities; however, due to the firefighting efforts which could result in the secondary containment being overwhelmed, there is substantial threat of a discharge of oil into the Mississippi River.
-According to the National Weather Service, there is 0%-20% chance of rain in Garyville between today and Saturday August 26.
-The Louisiana Department of Environmental Quality (LDEQ) and Marathon Petroleum are conducting air monitoring for volatile organic compounds, benzene, and hydrogen sulfide in downwind communities.
-LDEQ reported a transient VOC reading of 11ppm early during the incident but has not observed any readings above instrument detection limits since then.
+On August 25, 2023 at 9:45 AM, the EPA was notified by the National Response Center of an incident involving an aboveground storage tank (AST) containing sour naphtha catching fire at the Marathon Petroleum facility at 4663 W Airline Hwy in Garyville, St. John the Baptist Parish, Louisiana.
+According to Marathon Petroleum, the AST containing sour naptha had a total tank capacity of 150,000 barrels.
+The fire from the AST containing sour naptha spread to an adjacent AST which contained 300,000 barrels of diesel.
+There were several other tanks containing fuel oil, light cycle oil, and sour gas oil adjacent to the compromised ASTs.
+The compromised ASTs were about 0.5 miles away from the Mississippi River.
+The Mississippi River is classified as Waters of the United States (WOTUS).
+Marathon Petroleum and fire crews from neighboring facilities conducted firefighting operations.
+The compromised ASTs had a secondary containment designed to accommodate 110% of the tank capacities; however, due to the firefighting efforts which could have resulted in the secondary containment being overwhelmed, there was substantial threat of a discharge of oil into the Mississippi River.
+The RP had contractors on-site conducting diversion and recovery operations and conducting community air monitoring.